digital-asset/daml/docs/source/getting-started/index.rst

 (Having separate windows/tabs allows you to see both you and the screen of the user you are following at the same time.)
 Once you log in as the user you are following - Alice, you'll notice your name in her network.
 In fact, Alice can see the entire list of users you are follwing in the *Network* panel.
-This is because this list is part of the user data that became visible when you started follwing her.
+This is because this list is part of the user data that became visible when you started following her.

    .. figure:: images/create-daml-app-alice-sees-bob.png
       :alt: In the create-daml-app when you start following somone you reveal the list of people you are following

-When Alice starts follwing you, you can see her in your network as well.
+When Alice starts following you, you can see her in your network as well.
 Just switch to the window where you are logged in as yourself - the network should update automatically.

    .. figure:: images/create-daml-app-bob-sees-alice-in-the-network.png